Thursday Apr 28th, 2022, 1400-1840

 Hannagan Meadow to Grant Creek, EABO mm 428, Segment 7 mm 12.5

 This being the last “town” stop before officially finishing the route, we took full advantage of it.
 We were granted late check out until noon, so I lounged in bed for a long time.
 Another shower was in order too.
-There was no laundry, so we had sink washed some items to dry overnight (we’d end up going from Show Low to Silver City without doing laundry in a machine).
-It was really cold outside again, so we cranked the heater in the room.
+There was no laundry, so I sink washed some items to dry overnight (I’d end up going from Show Low all the way to Silver City without doing laundry in a machine).
+It was really cold outside again, so I cranked the heater in the room.
 It felt amazing to have the power to do simple things like that.
-The wilderness had been a lesson in our powerlessness, especially over temperatures.
+The wilderness is a lesson in our powerlessness, especially over temperatures.

 We lingered around for so long that it made sense to stay for lunch.
 There were a number of hunters dining as well, but still only one staff member, the lady from the night before.
 She did all the cooking and serving in addition to managing the lodge.
 We waited patiently for our food to come out, luckily not in a hurry.
 Our only goal for this day was to get down to a lower elevation.
 We’d be dropping from the rim for the first time since arriving Forest Lakes 10 days prior, and essentially for the last time this route.

 Departing the lodge, we hiked for several miles through partially intact forest.
 It seemed like a lot of live trees had fallen recently, including some large aspen.
 There were some huge piles of trees to climb over, along with many seasons of already cut logs.
 The locals had tried hard to keep the trails open, especially since the lodge ran horse tours in the area.
 But it seemed like a never ending task.
 I wondered why so many living trees were now succumbing and all I could figure was the destabilization of the soil from nearby erosion in the burned areas.
 Also the remaining trees had less protection from the wind.